JoachimCarvallo/Attendance-prediction-at-the-Chateau-de-Villandry-and-web-interface/README.md

   <img src="https://github.com/JoachimCarvallo/Attendance-prediction-at-the-Chateau-de-Villandry-and-web-interface/blob/main/Plots/3.%20A%20few%20statistics/Deviation%20from%20seasonality%20of%20the%20number%20of%20visitors%20against%20day%20of%20the%20week.jpeg" alt="Days of the week"	title="Deviation from seasonality of the number of visitors against days of the week" width="390" height="260" />
   <img src="https://github.com/JoachimCarvallo/Attendance-prediction-at-the-Chateau-de-Villandry-and-web-interface/blob/main/Plots/3.%20A%20few%20statistics/Deviation%20from%20seasonality%20of%20the%20number%20of%20visitors%20against%20public%20holiday%20-%20Density.jpeg" alt="Public holidays"	title="Deviation from seasonality of the number of visitors against public holidays" width="390" height="260" />
 </p>

+We don't walk through all of the variables here, but these early observations look promising for modeling.

 ### 4. Selection of the best class of models